Stickney (crater)

 Stickney is the largest Impact crater on Phobos, the inner satellite of Mars.
 It is 9 km in diameter, taking up a substantial proportion of the moon's surface.

 Naming

-The crater is named after mathematician Chloe Angeline Stickney Hall, the wife of Phobos's discoverer Asaph Hall, whose support was credited by her husband as critical for his discovery of the moon.
+The crater is named after mathematician Chloe Angeline Hall (née Stickney), the wife of Phobos's discoverer Asaph Hall, whose support was credited by her husband as critical for his discovery of the moon.
 The crater was named in 1973, based on Mariner 9 images, by an IAU nomenclature committee chaired by Carl Sagan.

 Formation

 There are two models for the age of Stickney, based on the differing possible dates at which Phobos began to orbit around Mars.
 If Phobos has been orbiting for 4.3 Ga (billion years) then Stickney formed 4.2 Ga ago, but if Phobos has only been orbiting for 3.5 Ga then it formed 2.6 Ga ago.
 The impact created a large amount of ejecta which escaped Phobos's gravity and entered into orbit around Mars for a period not exceeding 1000 years (some crashed back onto Phobos, and creating secondary impact craters).
 The majority of craters on Phobos that are smaller than 600 meters in diameter were caused by these secondary impacts.